Camp Verde, Arizona

 Camp Verde (ʼMatthi:wa; Western Apache: Gambúdih) is a town in Yavapai County, Arizona, United States.
-As of the 2010 census, the population of the town is 10,873.
+As of the 2020 census, Camp Verde had a population of 12,147.

 Every summer, the downtown area of Camp Verde is the site of the annual Corn Fest; held each year on the third Saturday in July, the popular event is sponsored and organized by local growers, Hauser and Hauser Farms.
-Other annual local events include the Pecan, Wine and Antiques Festival (February), the Crawdad Festival (June), and Fort Verde Days (October).
+Other annual local events include the Pecan, Wine and Antiques Festival (February), the Crawdad Festival (June) and Fort Verde Days (October).

 Geography

 The 42.6 sqmi town is bisected by I-17, extending 8 mi to the west and 10 mi to the east of the interstate.
-Highway 260 connects Camp Verde with Payson to the east and Cottonwood to the west.
+Arizona State Route (SR) 260 connects Camp Verde with Payson to the east and Cottonwood to the west.
 Three freeway exits provide local access: Exits 285, 287, and 289.
 The town's historic downtown is approximately 1 mi from I-17 and contains a grocery store, physician facilities, shopping, dining, historical museum, Fort Verde State Historic Park, chamber of commerce/visitor center and town offices.
 Camp Verde is located at (34.5667, -111.8562).

 According to the United States Census Bureau, the town has a total area of 42.6 sqmi, of which 42.6 sqmi is land and 0.02% is water.
 Camp Verde is in the Verde River valley.
 To the southwest lie the Black Hills mountain range.
 Camp Verde is surrounded by Prescott National Forest.
 The Mogollon Rim is just north of the town and forms the southwestern edge of the large, geologically ancient Colorado Plateau.